SmartThingsCommunity/SmartThingsPublic/devicetypes/smartthings/eaton-scene-controller.src/README.md

 * DO NOT press any buttons while the device LEDs are blinking sequentially.
 After pairing is complete the LEDs will stop blinking.
 * If all blue LEDs on the device start blinking again, press All Off button again.
 * Confirm addition of new device from SmartThings app.
 * Initial device configuration will start.
-It will take a while, so Hub will light LEDs from 1 to 5 to indicate which buttons are already configured.
+It will take a while (about 2 minutes), so Hub will light LEDs from 1 to 5 to indicate which buttons are already configured.
 * After initial configuration ends, Handler will check if configuration was successful, and retry if neccessary.
-* Again, It will take a while, so Hub will light LEDs from 1 to 5 to indicate progress.
+* Again, It will take a while (about 2 minutes), so Hub will light LEDs from 1 to 5 to indicate progress.
 * This process may fail too.
 To check if set up was successful, wait for all leds to be turned off, and turn every switch on (Important note: do this without turning any switch off).
 * Now check status of all switches.
 If all switches are turned on, set up was successful.
 * If some switches are turned off, please enter device settings and press save to run configuration check/retry again.
 After this, check if malfunctioning switches started working.